 As the new year revelries are just a week away, or maybe started already, it’s the perfect time for people to get into the binge eating mode.
 Which is why it is also the perfect time to try these effective methods to stop yourself from binge eating!
 Most of the methods mentioned below have really worked for me, and if not all, then some of these will definitely work for you too.
 So have a look and see which one(s) suits you best.

 One of the biggest hurdles people on a diet fear is that fact that they will have to follow a host of eating restrictions, which means they cannot have a huge variety of foods they love and otherwise would have had.
-When you start an eating plan with the thought that you can no longer have your favourite foods, it will trigger more cravings and make you binge eat.
-Remove all restrictions but make sure that when you eat your favourite foods that may not be the best eating choices, you do so in moderation.
+When you start an eating plan with the thought that you can no longer have your favorite foods, it will trigger more cravings and make you binge eat.
+Remove all restrictions but make sure that when you eat your favorite foods that may not be the best eating choices, you do so in moderation.
 As long as your body gets it in small doses, the cravings will not return.

 Often we end up binge eating because we don’t have anything else to keep ourselves occupied with.
 For instance, you may be bored at home, and suddenly raid the fridge, opening the ice cream carton and eating a few spoons, which could very soon turn into almost half the ice cream.
 Instead of giving in to such sudden and unwanted eating sessions, look for other ways to stay busy.
 Plan a get together with friends, have a board game session at home, go out and break into a run or watch some interesting shows.